edgefarm/edgefarm.core/README.md

 edgefarm.core uses different open source tools to provide edge node integration, secure node registration and isolation.

+## Detail

+### kubeedge

+Using kubeedge, special kubernetes edge nodes (edge devices) can be added to the cluster.
+The edge node behaves like a standard kubernetes node, with the difference that workload can still be operated reliably even if the connection to the kubernetes cluster is temporarily unavailable.

+### vault

+KubeEdge implements only a rudimentary authentication procedure for edge nodes based on self-generated tokens.
+By interacting with vault, a variety of authentication methods become possible.
+Furthermore, features like certificate renewals and revocation lists can be implemented.

+### capsule

+tbd

+### crossplane

+tbd

 ## Developing edgefarm.core

 To set up a local development environment there is a devspace.yaml in the `/dev` subfolder which can be used directly.